anaraven/best-practices/slides/best-practices.md

 :::

 ## Bonus: Slides for presentations
-After writing your paper, you will probably present it (or maybe before)
+After writing your paper, you will probably present it
+(or maybe before finishing it)

 Using structured document makes it easy to _recycle_ your material to presentation slides